blaine245/700P-PROJECTS/README.md

 ---

 ## 🌟 About Me
-Outside of academics, I value spending time with family and friends, exploring new knowledge, and listening to music.
+"Hello!
+I’m a friendly person who enjoys playing games, reading manga, and relaxing while watching shows or listening to music 🎧."
 ---

 ## 💡 What I Believe In